tdsticks/openai_doc_project/README.md

 ## Overview

 The Open AI Doc Project is a tool designed to automate the documentation of software projects.
-Utilizing the Open AI API, this project simplifies the process of creating comprehensive Markdown documents for your entire project, along with generating an overall project summary.
+Utilizing the Open AI API, this project simplifies the process of creating comprehensive Markdown documents for your entire project, along with generating an overall final summary file of the entire director structure linking to each markdown file.

 ## Key Features